sachin-kanchan/sachin-kanchan/README.md

 # Hi there, I'm Sachin! 👋
-Data Analyst passionate about turning data into business insights!

-## 🌟 Connect & Collaborate

 <div align="center">

-**Let's discuss Data, Machine Learning, or Science Fiction! 🚀**
+**And I like Data, Stock Markets, and Science Fiction! 🚀**

-Click on any of my profiles below to check out my work...
+click on any of my profiles below to check out my work...